(888)- 512-2870 (USA only)

 Welding Articles

-Welding Safety
+The Importance of Welding Safety

 The "comfort zone" is where you become complacent about welding safety.
 It's easy to get in that zone whether you are a beginning welder acquiring new skills, or a seasoned journeyman.
 I equate the comfort zone to daydreaming.
 You ALWAYS have to be aware of your surroundings!